 The first strategy in terms of helping you get back into the swing of things, helping you get motivated to do things is to start by taking small steps.
 And I feel that when you get back into work, it’s, it’s really easy to say, “okay, I’m going to do the big things, I’m going to tackle that big project”.

 And I think that what you really want to do, particularly, and I’m not saying to do this forever, but start with the easy wins.
 I know that in terms of productivity coaches and transformational coaches, they talk about tackling the things that make you money first, which may not be the easier things.

 But I think you know, a bit gentle on yourself when you’re just getting back from holidays when you’re just getting back from taking a break, get yourself motivated by working on the easy stuff and the smallest stuff first.

 And then you can start tackling the bigger ones after that.
-So the first, I guess, suggestion and the first tactic is to start by taking small steps for things that you have to do.
+The first, I guess, suggestion and the first tactic is to start by taking small steps for things that you have to do.

 Now this, so, oh, I’ve got some more slides for you there.
-So start with a small task.
+Start with a small task.
 And when you do a small task and you can achieve that, it really is a small win.
-So it makes you feel really great and it makes you feel like you are progressing.
+It makes you feel really great and it makes you feel like you are progressing.

 It feels like progress.
 And when you feel like you’ve achieved something and you feel like you have progressed, you are more motivated to do more and to tackle the bigger things later.